Khassadar, Levies personnel demand police status

 Speaking on the occasion, the speakers, including MPAs Shafiq Afridi and Mir Kalam Khan Wazir, chairman ex-Khassadar-Levies action committee Said Jalal Wazir, Pakistan People’s Party Khyber president Malik Nadim Afridi, local elder Malik Masal Khan, Deputy Superintendent of Police Jahangir Afridi and others said that after merging Fata with Khyber Pakhtunkhwa, the Khassadar and Levies personnel were granted police status through the Police Act, 2017.

-They recalled that IGP, Khyber Pakhtunkhwa, Mohammad Naeem Khan had given badges of the police to the Khassadar and Levies personnel.
+They recalled that Inspector General of Police (IGP), Khyber Pakhtunkhwa, Mohammad Naeem Khan had given badges of the police to the Khassadar and Levies personnel.

 They said that being loyal to the state they accepted the merger and recognized the IGP and DPO as their commanding officers and now it was time to fulfil the 22 demands presented by Khassadars at the time of changing their status.